Frequently Asked Questions

 Before children have teeth a wet washcloth is helpful to rub on the gums and remove food and bacteria.
-When teeth come in any small soft bristled toothbrush will help remove bacteria that can lead to decay.
-Any soft-bristled toothbrush with a small head, preferably one designed specifically for infants, should be used at least once a day at bedtime.
+When teeth come in any small soft-bristled toothbrush will help remove bacteria that can lead to decay.
+Preferably one designed specifically for infants with a small head, should be used at least once a day at bedtime.

 When should you use toothpaste, and how much?

 As soon as the teeth begin to appear, start brushing twice daily using fluoridated toothpaste and a soft, age-appropriate sized toothbrush.
 For children under 3, you should only use a “smear” or rice grain amount of toothpaste.
 For children over 3, you can use a “pea” sized amount of toothpaste.

 How old should my child be before they can brush alone?

 Research shows that children do not adequately brush their teeth alone until they reach the age of 6-7.
 Even at this point they still require supervision.

 YES.
 They are not just for chewing, they are important for speech development, development of the jaws, keeping space for permanent teeth.
 Decay in baby teeth can be easily prevented or treated, but failing to take care of baby teeth can cause life-threatening infections.